zhifac/teamware/teamware/trunk/README.txt

    need to specify -Dinstance.project.dir=/path/to/instance/directory in addition to the instance.name setting.

-The rest of this guide will assume that cloud-tw instance has been used.
+The rest of this guide will assume that the default "teamware" instance has been used.

 You can build a teamware installer package by performing: ant -propertyfile install.properties dist